limikael/pixiapp/README.md

 Using npm and browserify
 ------------------------

+You can install PixiApp using `npm` and use browserify to build your code.
+This is recommended since it allows you to structure your code very nicely!
-Or you can install it using `npm` and use browserify.
-In this case, first create a folder and initialize it as a npm project with:
+In order to do this, first create a folder and initialize it as a npm project with:

     npm init